 Skill, Scale, and Value Creation in the Mutual Fund Industry

-We develop a flexible and bias-adjusted approach to jointly examine skill, scale, and value added across individual funds.
-We find that the value added is (i) positive for the majority of funds, and (ii) approaches its optimal level after an adjustment period possibly due to investors’ learning.
-We also show that the skill and scale coefficients (i) vary substantially across funds, and (ii) are strongly positively correlated–two features that shape the value added distribution.
-These results are consistent with theoretical models in which the sensitivity to diseconomies of scale are fund-specific and funds have bargaining power over investors.
+We develop a flexible and bias-adjusted approach to jointly examine skill, scalability, and value added across individual funds.
+We find that skill and scalability (i) vary substantially across funds, and (ii) are strongly related as great investment ideas are difficult to scale up.
+The combination of skill and scalability produces a value added that (i) is positive for the majority of funds, and (ii) approaches its optimal level after an adjustment period possibly due to investors' learning.
+These results are consistent with theoretical models in which funds are skilled and able to extract economic rents from capital markets.

-Keywords: Mutual funds, skill, scale, value added, nonparametric estimation, large panel, error-in-variable bias
+Keywords: Mutual funds, skill, scale, value added, large panel, error-in-variable bias

 JEL Classification: G11, G12, C14, C33, C58